clpo13/rangecalc-js/README.md

 ## Get it

-Install with `npm install -g rangecalc-cli` and run with `rangecalc-cli`.
+Install with `npm install -g rangecalc`.
+Use it in your code with `var rangecalc = require('rangecalc');`.

-Alternately, clone or fork this repository and run `npm install --production` in the root directory.
-Run the program with `./bin/rangecalc-cli.js`.
+A simple CLI program is included to demonstrate range calculation.
+Run with `rangecalc-cli`.

+## Use it

+- `getCIDR`: Calculate the CIDR range of two IP addresses.
+Uses the address objects provided by [ipaddr.js](https://github.com/whitequark/ipaddr.js).
+- `getInt`: Calculate an integer representation of an IP address.
+- `sort`: Sort an array of IP addresses.

 ## Improve it